Kristopher Baker iOS roots · Product systems · AI-assisted workflows

 Why a Japanese Resume Is a Different Problem

-If you have only ever written a western resume, it is tempting to think the Japanese versions are just a translation job.
+If you have only written western resumes, it is tempting to treat the Japanese versions as a translation job.
 They are not.

-A 履歴書 (rirekisho) is a grid form.
-Name, furigana, a photo slot, a specific layout for education and work history with year and month columns, licenses, a 志望動機 (motivation) box, and 本人希望記入欄 (your own preferences or requests).
-There are conventions about how to mark the current role, how to end the work history section (「現在に至る」 in the final row), and whether to use western years or reiwa dates.
+A 履歴書 (rirekisho) is a grid form: name, furigana, photo slot, education and work history with year/month columns, licenses, 志望動機, and 本人希望記入欄.
+There are conventions for marking your current role, ending the work history section with 「現在に至る」, and choosing western years or Japanese era dates.
 Some companies care about these details.
 Some do not.
-None of it is obvious the first time you encounter it.
+None of it is obvious the first time.

 A 職務経歴書 (shokumukeirekisho) is the free-form counterpart.
-This is where the actual career story lives. 職務要約 up top, then per-role detail, skill groupings, achievements, and a 自己PR (self-PR).
+This is where the actual career story lives: 職務要約, role details, skills, achievements, and 自己PR.
 The phrasing conventions are their own skill.
-A metric like "drove a 29.8% increase in sign-ups" reads fine in English and clunky in Japanese.
-Something like 新規会員登録数の29.8%増加に寄与 sits more naturally.
+“Drove a 29.8% increase in sign-ups” reads naturally in English.
+In Japanese, something like 新規会員登録数の29.8%増加に寄与 fits better.

 Then there is the alignment problem.
-Your English resume and your Japanese resume both have to tell the same story, with the same dates, the same role titles, and the same emphasis.
-When one drifts, you notice in the worst possible moment, usually during a screening call.
+Your English and Japanese resumes need to tell the same story, with the same dates, titles, and emphasis.
+When they drift, you usually notice at the worst possible moment.

-That is the part a tool can actually help with.
+That is the part a tool can help with.

 How It Works